All comparisonsTask Managers

 OmniFocus

-Microsoft To Do fails first because contexts, perspectives, and review automation are structurally limited.
+Microsoft To Do fails first because it breaks when contexts.

 Verdict